AntonSol919/linkspace/homepage/why.md

 **Who gets to __administrate__ the cat videos, taxi service, messages, and other data we interact with online?**

-As I see three options:
+As I see two options:

-1. Applications are hosted by one organization on their machines.
-This is how most of the internet currently works.
-2. A pay2play scheme, on a blockchain.
-3. Users pick their admins, on a supernet.

 In Option 1, our current web, the host is the administrator.
 It has unilateral control because it relays data between users.